Major Work Activity B – Performs fabrication

 install components |

-- components include: turning vanes, splitter vanes, flex connectors, access doors, burglar bars
+- components: turning vanes, splitter vanes, flex connectors, access doors, plenum doors, burglar bars, takeoffs

 Knowledge